Varamin: Ilkhanid architecture

 During the Mongol Ilkhanate, as a result of the economic growth in the region, Varamin became an urban center and most of the significant historical monuments of this city belong to this period.
 Including:

 Jameh mosque

 The most famous building of the city, the Jameh mosque's construction began during Öljaitü's reign and completed in during his son's rule in 1322.

 Aladdin tower

 A cylindrical tomb with a conic dome was built in 1289 over a local ruler's grave.

 Imamzadeh Yahya

-The tomb of a descendant of the Muhammad in the city, famed for its tile-works.
+The tomb of a descendant of Muhammad in the city, famed for its tile-works.
 The tomb was constructed in 1307.